cpmech/gosl/plt/README.md

 been largelly based on [matplotlib](https://matplotlib.org) and is, currently, a sort of wrapper to Python/pyplot in the sense that it generates python scripts to be run by an external `os` call.

-A future implementation will add an option to draw directly on an web browser, after generating JavaScript codes.
+A future implementation will add an option to draw directly to the web browser, after generating JavaScript codes.
 We also plan for a [QT](https://www.qt.io) version.

 Many pyplot functions are _wrapped_.
 For instance: